 So, a couple times a year, we throw a big get-together (Halloween, someone’s birthday, end of summer,

 really any excuse to cook a ton and put up pretty lights).
-For drinks, I ditch the Solo cup and opt for its classy, eco-friendly, and pinterest-ey cousin, the Mason Jar.
+For drinks, I opt for the Solo Cup’s pinterest cousin, the Mason Jar.

 Before realizing what a total waste of time it was, I used to make new drink labels for each party:

 Labeling drinks ensures that a) people don’t mix up their drinks and b) at the end of the night, you know that it was Matt who left his drink in your mailbox (wtf, Matt?)

 To save on time and paper, I decided to make reusable chalkboard labels, using: